chunyiwei/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chun-Yi WEI is a faulty member of Department of Communications Engineering at National Taipei University, Taiwan.
+Dr. Chun-Yi WEI is a faulty member of Department of Communications Engineering at National Taipei University, Taiwan.
 His current research interests include wireless networks and mobile systems, particularly in localization in wireless  networks, Device-to-Device (D2D) communications, and Cellular Vehicle-to-Everything (C-V2X) communications.
 He also collaborated with the industry and conducted the invention of several essential patents for D2D and C-V2X.

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.